 Free bets are essentially free money.
-That is, if you know what to do with them!
+That is if you know what to do with them!

-In this guide, I’ll explain what free bets are and show you how best to convert them into cash!
+This guide will explain what free bets are and show you how best to convert them into cash!

 What is a free bet?